buffalojoec/solana-improvement-documents/proposals/feature-threshold-automation.md

 - Archive any activated feature accounts
 - Archive this epoch's Staged Features PDA
-- Delete any spam feature accounts with no state.
-These are accounts owned by `Feature111111111111111111111111111111111111` that do not appear in the feature set.

 The runtime "archives" an account by assigning it to the Feature Tombstone.